AequilibraE/qaequilibrae/docs/source/menus_in_detail/public_transport.rst

     :alt: gtfs loaded

-In case you want to add or rewrite information on your public transport database, you can click on **AequilibraE > Public Transport > Import GTFS**.
+In case you want to add or rewrite information on your public transport database, you can click on **Public Transport > Import GTFS**.
 You will notice a difference in the clickable buttons at the bottom of the page, and it is now possible to **Overwrite routes** or **Add to Existing Routes**.
 For any of these options, you follow the same steps previously presented to add feed data and load it into the project.